 For the immediate need, we are going to build the fundamental features: uploading metadata description and reviewing reports.
 I ask these questions to make sure the flow is intuitive for data engineers: What are the key steps to get a report?
 How to share users the knowledge on improving data quality effectively?
 Does a low score block the end users from moving forward to the next step?
 With a clear understanding, then I create hi-fidelity wireframes to present solutions.
 The design gained positive feedback from product owners.
 "The UI is very pleasant and easy to use" - Director, Data Quality, Guru Ramasamy

 For post-MVP, we propose to build advance features such as 1.
 Track history of uploaded metadata.
-2. Enhance edit features, such as overwrite individual field or feed etc.
+2. Enhance edit features, such as overwrite individual field or feed etc. 3.
+Create a guidance with practice.

 Conceptual Design for the Next Version of Amex Big Data platform